 Plants are supplied as small rooted runners or substantial pot plants which can be divided further (see our page on dividing perennials for further advice on this) and grown on in pots before planting out in the lawn area.

-When planting out a chamomile lawn with purchased plants, space them 10-20cm (4-8in) apart, depending on their size.
-This equates to 83-100 plants per square metre.
+When planting out a chamomile lawn, space plants 10-20cm (4-8in) apart, depending on their size.
 Closer spacing gives more rapid cover, but raises project costs.
 Given time and no competition from weeds, low-lying stems of chamomile will produce roots and fill in gaps between plants.

-C. nobile ‘Treneague’ is a non-flowering, low growing clone only 5-10cm (2.5-4in) high, ideal for creating a chamomile lawn.
-As it is a named cultivar, it will not come true from seed, making plant purchase necessary.
+C. nobile ‘Treneague’ is a non-flowering, low growing clone only 5-10cm (2-4in) high, ideal for creating a chamomile lawn.
+As it is a named cultivar, it will not come true from seed.
+Propagate by division.

 The species itself (C. nobile) has dark green, finely divided leaves that are aromatic when crushed.
-Reaching a height of 10cm (4in), it has small white, daisy-like flowers all summer and can be grown from plants or seed.
+Able to reach a height of 30cm (12in), it has small white, daisy-like flowers all summer and can be propagated by division or seed.
 It is less suitable for making a lawn but the flowers can be used for making tea.
 Find more information on growing chamomile for culinary uses on our Grow Your Own Chamomile page.

 Growth can look sparse after particularly cold and wet winters.
 Chamomile lawns tolerate only occasional light pedestrian traffic, and become patchy when frequently walked on.
 If conditions are less than ideal, there may be gaps and patches in cover where weeds can encroach.
-Weeding must be done manually or with spot weedkiller treatment.
 Selective lawn weedkillers cannot be used on chamomile lawns.